akngs/nlpip/README.md

     pip install nlpip

-Then, you need to obtain your OpenAI's API key and set it as an environment
+Then, set your OpenAI's API key as an environment variable:
-variable:

     export OPENAI_API_KEY=WRITE_YOUR_KEY_HERE